 ‘You have such beautiful hair!’

 I can’t tell you how much I would love to dye my hair pink.
-Hell, I even have a pinterest board specifically dedicated to this one topic.
+Hell, I even have a Pinterest board specifically dedicated to this one topic.
 But I know I never will.
-While the length of my hair is slowly growing disconnected to my self worth, I have yet to win this ‘colourful’ battle with my (asshole of an) subconscious.
+While the length of my hair is slowly growing disconnected to my self-worth, I have yet to win this ‘colourful’ battle with my (asshole of an) subconscious.

 There is hope, however.

 Thanks to a steely perseverance and various attempts of dip dying, I’ve convinced myself that getting highlights is okay and the next time I venture back to Wales, I plan to go get my hair highlighted.
-I still have mixed feelings about it and still feel suffocated by the idea of becoming ‘fake’, but i’m determined.
+I still have mixed feelings about it and still feel suffocated by the idea of becoming ‘fake’, but I’m determined.

 Soon I will be turning 25 years old and I’m sick of getting in my own way.
-I still have a long way to go, but I’m ready to start tackling things I’ve been to scared to address.
+I still have a long way to go, but I’m ready to start tackling things I’ve been too scared to address.
 I’m ready to challenge myself and break that promise I’ve tried so hard to keep.

 Thank you for reading this post.
 My mind has been a little scrambled recently, so I’m sorry if this seems all over the place.
 I would love to hear your stories?
 Do any of you out there understand this feeling?
 Have you experienced anything similar?
 Let me know in the comment section below.